ocean-archives/ocean-archives.github.io/README.md

 ## Author

 Repository is created and maintained by Aya Walraven, ayalan@gmail.com.
-__I am not an expert in submersibles, and greatly appreciate your corrections or any volunteer help in maintaining the information in this page.__
+Disclimar: __I am not affiliated with OceanGate or any of its partners, nor am I an expert in submersibles!
+I greatly appreciate the corrections sent my way or volunteer help in maintaining the information in this page.__

-### Contributors
+### Other Contributors
 * Nayuki
 * 299WF
 * [tricoos](https://github.com/tricoos)